HitaBeeDev/Travel-Checklist/README.md

 ## Roam and Remember: Crafting Your Adventure Checklist

-#### Roam and Remember is a web application built with React that helps you create and manage personalized travel checklists.
+#### Roam and Remember is a user-friendly web application created with React, along with the help of JavaScript, HTML, and CSS.
+It's here to make it easy for you to create and organize your personalized travel checklists, simplifying your travel planning process.

 ## Features